Khair Bakhsh Marri: Early life and career

 After returning to Pakistan from his exile, he decided to keep a low profile, but his Baloch nationalist views earned him a label of a 'communist nationalist'.

 Death and legacy

-Khair Bakhsh Marri died on 10 June 2014 in Karachi, Pakistan at age 86.
+Marri died on 10 June 2014 in Karachi, Pakistan at age 86.
 He was admitted to Liaquat National Hospital, Karachi in a critical condition on 6 June 2014 and had been under treatment there.

-Khair Bakhsh Marri had six sons — Balach Marri, Changez Marri, Hyrbyair Marri, Ghazan Marri, Hamza Marri and Mehran Marri.
+He had six sons—Balach Marri, Changez Marri, Hyrbyair Marri, Ghazan Marri, Hamza Marri and Mehran Marri.

-Khair Bakhsh Marri was also head of the Marri tribe.
+Marri was also head of the Marri tribe.